mtclark0518/project-1/README.md

 **----Version0-----

 	Generate randomly
-	15 targets are generated per round
-	Vanish off game space if not hit by the player within a certain interval Targets spawn on an interval of 5 per / s.
-			Targets have unique birthdays when they appear to the user.
-	Targets move across the screen

-**-----Stretch-Goals-----

 	Move at various speeds
 	Move at various trajectories
 	Move at varying speeds
 	Move at varying trajectories
+	Vanish off game space if not hit by the player within a certain interval Targets move across the screen

+**-----Stretch-Goals-----

-		Grow in "strength"
+		Grow in "strength || hp"

 ### ----------Timing & Scoring & Winning Condition----------

 	Rounds last 30 seconds.
-	Target hits are worth equal point totals
+	Target hits are worth 1 point.
 	Score is displayed around the perimeter of the game space.
 	After two rounds the scores are compared
 	Whoever scores the most wins
-	The winner is posted via an alert popup
+	The winner is posted via a popup

 **-----Stretch-Goals-----